LODGER AGREEMENT

 COUNCIL TAX, HMO AND LICENSING

 The Host remains solely liable for council tax in respect of the Property under the Council Tax (Administration and Enforcement) Regulations 1992.
-Because the Host is resident, the Property is NOT a house in multiple occupation within the meaning of section 254 of the Housing Act 2004 (resident landlord exception, Licensing of HMOs (Prescribed Descriptions) (England) Order 2006 and Additional Provisions Regs 2007), and no HMO licence is required.
+Because the Host is resident, the Property is NOT a house in multiple occupation within the meaning of section 254 of the Housing Act 2004 (resident-landlord exception under the Licensing of HMOs (Prescribed Descriptions) (England) Order 2006), and no HMO licence is required.
 The Lodger shall promptly notify the Host of any change in circumstances which might affect any single-person discount or exemption.
-The Tenant Fees Act 2019 does not apply to lodger licences; notwithstanding, no prohibited payment shall be required from the Lodger.

-The Host agrees to: (a) ensure all gas appliances serving the room comply with the Gas Safety (Installation and Use) Regulations 1998, including holding a valid Gas Safety Record under reg.36 where applicable and providing a copy to the Lodger on request; (b) ensure the electrical installation is safe and that portable appliances provided comply with the relevant Part P and PAT testing expectations; (c) ensure a working smoke alarm is provided on each storey of the Property used as living accommodation, and a carbon monoxide alarm is fitted in every room with a fixed combustion appliance, in accordance with the Smoke and Carbon Monoxide Alarm (Amendment) Regulations 2022; (d) ensure the Property is reasonably fit for human habitation and not subject to a Category 1 hazard under the Housing Health and Safety Rating System; and (e) not unreasonably interfere with the Lodger's peaceful enjoyment of the room, save as provided in this Agreement.
+The Host agrees to: (a) ensure all gas appliances serving the room comply with the Gas Safety (Installation and Use) Regulations 1998, including holding a valid Gas Safety Record under reg.36 where applicable and providing a copy to the Lodger on request; (b) ensure the electrical installation is safe and that portable appliances provided are PAT-tested as appropriate; (c) ensure a working smoke alarm is provided on each storey of the Property used as living accommodation, and a carbon monoxide alarm is fitted in every room with a fixed combustion appliance, in accordance with the Smoke and Carbon Monoxide Alarm (Amendment) Regulations 2022; (d) ensure the Property is reasonably fit for human habitation and not subject to a Category 1 hazard under the Housing Health and Safety Rating System; and (e) not unreasonably interfere with the Lodger's peaceful enjoyment of the room, save as provided in this Agreement.

 8.